-Our Financial Counselling is a non-judgmental, independent, confidential and free service provided to inform, support and advocate for students experiencing financial difficulty.
+Our Financial Counselling is a non-judgmental, independent, confidential and free service provided to inform, support and advocate for Deakin Students experiencing financial difficulty.
 Contact us to arrange a free appointment.

 Generally speaking, the HECS-HELP debt is a pretty inexpensive form of debt.
 HECS-HELP debts don't attract interest, but they are indexed to inflation.
 The rate is based on the consumer price index (CPI), a measure of the cost of living.